 Pre-primary and basic education is free for pupils.
 Pupils get also free learning materials, daily school meal, health and welfare services and transport from home to school if the way to school is long or dangerous.

-Basic education encompasses nine years and caters for all those between 7 and 16 years.
-Schools do not select their students.
-Every student is allocated a place in a nearby school, but they can also choose another school with some restrictions.
+Every pupil is allocated a place in a nearby school, but they can also choose another school with some restrictions.

-All schools follow a national core curriculum, which includes the objectives and core contents of different subjects.
-The education providers, usually the local education authorities, and the schools themselves draw up their own curricula within the framework of the national core curriculum.
+All schools follow a national core curriculum, which includes objectives and core contents of different subjects.
+The education providers - most often municipalities as the local education authorities - and the schools themselves draw up their own curricula within the framework of the national core curriculum.